 - 94. During the HR consultation period, a series of meetings with individual members of staff took place with a representative from HCC Care Services' senior management team and senior HR colleagues to ensure everyone had an opportunity to talk about the proposals and the potential impact of a decision to close any or all the homes.
 The level of engagement was unprecedented, with meetings being proactively arranged to ensure as many staff as possible had an opportunity to talk to senior managers about the proposals and were able to access HR advice, including voluntary redundancy and pension estimates. - 95.
 As anticipated (and hoped) most staff indicated a preference to continue working for HCC, so the meetings provided a valuable opportunity to discuss the sort of roles, hours of work and location to help the management team prepare for the future should the overall portfolio proposals ultimately be approved.
 They also facilitated discussions about working in different roles, for example Case Managers in the local community social work teams, and thus gathered intelligence that would not have been possible without face-to-face discussions. - 96.
 A total of 153 staff (97%) had at least one meeting, and in many cases, more than one, to discuss personal circumstances in detail.
 If staff were unavailable, because they were on long term sick leave or maternity leave, phone calls were arranged to ensure they were not disadvantaged because of their absence.
 A few staff did not want to meet, in the main because they are only contracted to work for a small number of hours and not wanting to discuss redeployment.
 In other cases, some staff were due to move to other roles or indeed to retire. - 97.
 Regular meetings were arranged with the Trade Unions, on average once every two to three weeks, throughout the consultation period.
 Overall, the Trade Unions reported a surprisingly low number of enquiries from their members.
-They have reported that the level of engagement with staff, the principle of voluntary redundancies only and the offer of a second voluntary redundancy window, if the Executive Lead Member for Adult Social Care and Public Health approves the closure proposals, have reduced some of the anxiety and stress for staff. - 98.
-The voluntary redundancy window referenced above, was opened on 25 September 2023 and was due to close on 5 November 2023, but it was extended for another week until 12 November 2023, because there had been some delays with some of the requested pension estimates.
-Additionally, it was confirmed there would be a second opportunity to apply for voluntary redundancy (10 February 2024 to 18 February 2024) if the Executive Lead Member for Adult Social Care and Public Health approved the closure proposals at today's decision day.
+They have reported that the level of engagement with staff, the principle of voluntary redundancies only and the offer of a second EVR window post if the Executive Lead Member approves the proposals, have reduced some of the anxiety and stress for staff. - 98.
+The voluntary redundancy window referenced above, was opened on 25 September and was due to close on 5 November, but it was extended for another week until 12 November, because there had been some delays with some of the requested pension estimates.
+Additionally, it was confirmed there would be a second opportunity to apply for voluntary redundancy (10 February to 18 February 2024) if the Executive Lead Member approved the proposals at her February Decision meeting.
 This is intended to help those staff who either wanted more time to consider their position or did not feel able to commit until a formal decision is made. - 99.
 To date 50 applications for voluntary redundancy have been received.
 This equates to 32% of the total staff potentially impacted by the home closure proposals.
-It is likely this number will increase if the second voluntary redundancy window is opened should the Executive Lead Member for Adult

-Social Care and Public Health approve the closure proposals.
+It is likely this number will increase if the second VR window is opened should the Executive Lead Member approval the closure proposals.
 In summary, currently 108 staff are wanting to continue working for HCC Care and are thus seeking redeployment.
 This equates to 68% of the overall impacted workforce.